EesaraMegasooriya/EM-MedicBot/ReadMe.md

-# MedicBot.ai
+# MedicBot.AI

-**MedicBot.ai** is an AI-powered assistant designed to provide accurate, evidence-based answers to health-related queries.
+**MedicBot.AI** is an AI-powered assistant designed to provide accurate, evidence-based answers to health-related queries.
 It can help users with general medical advice, symptoms understanding, health tips, and lifestyle recommendations based on best practices.

 🔹 Key Features: